xuhaocuhk/TilinGNN/README.md

 We have the following entries to experiment our project:
 - UI interface.
 - using our pre-trained models (or IP solver) to tile a given region using a given tile set.
-- train a new model
+- train a new model (create new tileset, including new superset, generate training data, then training)
-- create superset of candidate tile placement
--